 Mindful breathing practices have been a part of yoga and Eastern wellness modalities for centuries, but aren’t as popular in Western culture.
-The most well-known champion of the 4-7-8 breathing technique in the U.S., who is somewhat responsible for the prevalence that the technique does have amongst integrative medicine practitioners, yogis, and those in search of stress reduction and overall relaxation, is Harvard-educated Dr. Andrew Weil.
+The most well-known champion of the 4-7-8 breathing technique is Harvard-educated Dr. Andrew Weil, who is based in the U.S. He is somewhat responsible for the prevalence that the technique does have amongst integrative medicine practitioners, yogis, and those in search of stress reduction and overall relaxation.

 It is now what I use to fall asleep every single night, and each morning, I’m amazed at how well it worked.

 Keep scrolling to check out some of our favourite products to help us sleep.